 Raising a child is not an easy task.
 When you become parents, you realise that you can’t always be lenient with your child.
 Disciplining a child is extremely important if you want your little one to grow up to a good human being.
 However, you don’t have to spank or punish your child in order to discipline him, (unfortunately, there are many parents who still use this technique) you can be polite and gentle, and yet discipline him.
 The best way to discipline your child while still nourishing a good relationship with him is by using positive discipline techniques.

-Video: 6 Positive Discipline Strategies that Every Parent Must Know
+Video: 6 Positive Discipline Strategies That Every Parent Must Know

-What Is Positive Discipline and Why Is it Important?
+What Is Positive Discipline and Why Is It Important?

-In positive discipline, the positive behaviour is given more attention than the negative one.
+In positive discipline, positive behaviour is given more attention than the negative one.
 Through positive discipline methods, children can be taught how to control themselves and to take responsibility for their actions.
-Positive discipline method can also be used to make kids aware of how their behaviour can affect them and other people as well.
+Positive discipline methods can also be used to make kids aware of how their behaviour can affect them and other people as well.
 Positive discipline is very important for a child as it can make him aware of the boundaries that he is not supposed to cross.
 It can also teach him how to control his emotions.
 Children feel secure and protected when they have boundaries and limitations.
 It gives them a safe place to make mistakes and learn how to navigate life.

 When Can You Practise Positive Discipline Techniques for Your Child?

 You can start disciplining your child from early on.
 If your little one drops his toy and starts crying, you can always gently tell him to stop crying and show him that all he needs to do is to pick it up.
-This will teach him to do things on his own, instead of depending someone or giving in to his emotions.
+This will teach him to do things on his own, instead of depending on someone or giving in to his emotions.
 To teach your child about positive discipline, let him reach an age where he understands things, however, you can start early, i.e., when he turns 1.

-Positive Discipline Strategies That Every Parent Must Know of
+Positive Discipline Strategies That Every Parent Must Know

 Here are some positive discipline methods that you should try to discipline your child: